kyma-project/kyma/components/function-controller/design/extend_function_spec_proposal.md

     # metadata (?)
 ```

-Alternatively we could promote runtime fields to the root (as the belong to kind: Function) and extract only the build-time fields
+Alternatively, we could promote runtime fields to the root (as they belong to kind: Function) and extract only the build-time fields

 ```yaml
 spec: